Liana24601/2048_gameoverse/README.md

 ## Directions

 Use the up, down, left, and right arrow keys in order to merge blocks and get higher in the game.
-The game goes up till 2048, or the Dusk tile, but there are two extra specila tiles one can earn after that.
+The game goes up till 2048, or the Dusk tile, but there are two extra special tiles one can earn after that.

 #